Makerfabs/Makerfabs_FAQ/Arduino_Maduino/readme.md

 # Overview

-Described how to develop Marduino under the Arduino IDE.
+Described how to develop Maduino under the Arduino IDE.

 Includes: